Audits & Risk Disclosure

 - November 30, 2025: Firm Audit - Shred Security

-Firm Finance code has been audited by Pashov Audit Group and several independent auditors.
+Firm Money code has been audited by Pashov Audit Group and several independent auditors.
 The protocol also underwent extensive testing with automated vulnerability testing by Octane Security, with reports available for each pull request on our GitHub repository.

 For a complete list of all audit reports, visit our audit-reports repository.